COMP6248-Reproducability-Challenge/FastGAN-Reproduction/README.md

 * **Qinglie Zhu** [qz5e20@sotom.ac.uk]()

-*This code is provided under the GNU General Public License v3.0
 ## License and copyright notice
 This code is provided under the GNU General Public License v3.0